Metropolis of Kyiv: Abolition of the Synodal Letter of 1686

 Prior to the election of the head of the Orthodox Church of Ukraine, Patriarch Bartholomew sent a letter to the Metropolitan of the ROC in Ukraine Onufrii (Berezovskyi): "In the form of austerity and mercy, we inform you that to bear the title of Metropolitan of Kyiv, which you still wear now in violation of the described conditions of official documents of 1686."
 This was reflected in the yearbook of the Patriarchate of Constantinople, published after the Orthodox Church of Ukraine received autocephaly: the bishops of the ROC in Ukraine are named in it only by reference to the place of residence; for example, Bishop Onufriy (Berezovsky) is no longer mentioned as the Metropolitan of Kyiv and All Ukraine, but is called "the Metropolitan of Kyiv."
 The entire episcopate of the ROC in Ukraine in the yearbook of the Ecumenical Patriarchate is included in the list of bishops of the Orthodox Church of Russia.
 Patriarch Bartholomew also met with Moscow Patriarch Kirill and said that "the Ecumenical Patriarchate has decided to use all means to resolve the issue of granting autocephaly to the Orthodox Church in Ukraine.
 The decision was made in April.
 And [Fanar] implements this decision "(according to the representative of Bartholomew, Metropolitan of Gaul Emanuel).

 As part of the preparations for granting autocephaly to the Orthodox Church of Ukraine, the Patriarch of Everyday consistently argued that he had a canonical right to this decision.
-At the end of September 2018, the Ecumenical Patriarchate of Constantinople published a body of documents confirming that the connection of the Moscow Patriarchate with the territory of the historic Metropolitanate of Kyiv was based on the violation of Orthodox canon law.
+At the end of September 2018, the Ecumenical Patriarchate of Constantinople published a body of documents confirming that the connection of the Moscow Patriarchate with the territory of the historic Metropolis of Kyiv was based on the violation of Orthodox canon law.

 In 2018, the Moscow Patriarchate reacted very painfully to the abolition of the Ecumenical Patriarchate's illegal charter of Dionysius IV in 1686 (and the related Synodal Letter of 1686) and refused to recognize this decision, continuing to unreasonably insist that the Russian Orthodox Church in Ukraine is the only canon.

-On December 15, 2018, the Orthodox Church of Ukraine – the successor of the Metropolitanate of Kyiv – was established at the Unification Council.
+On December 15, 2018, the Orthodox Church of Ukraine – the successor of the Metropolis of Kyiv – was established at the Unification Council.
 The Tomos on the Autocephaly of the Orthodox Church of Ukraine was handed over on January 5 and received on January 6, 2019, at Phanar, which meant full independence from the Ecumenical Patriarchate of Constantinople and from any other local autocephalous Eastern Orthodox Church.
-On January 31, 2019, the Metropolitanate of Kyiv of the Ukrainian Orthodox Church (Orthodox Church of Ukraine) was legally registered.
+On January 31, 2019, the Metropolis of Kyiv of the Ukrainian Orthodox Church (Orthodox Church of Ukraine) was legally registered.